0xadri/notes-js/__aws-cloud-practitioner.md

 PRICE: the most expensive option

-PHYSICAL SERVER with EC2 instance capacity fully dedicated to YOU —> you get access the hardware itself
+PHYSICAL SERVER with EC2 instance capacity fully dedicated to YOU <br />
+ —> you get access the hardware itself

 USECASES: